essamatefelsherif/Leaflet.themeControls/README.md

 Each theme will be associated with a separate CSS file and linked image files.
 In order to build up your theme:

-1. Prepare the set of image files that will be linked to each of the **themeControls**.
+1. Prepare the set of image (png) files that will be linked to each of the **themeControls**.
 2. Assign a name to your theme, preferably 3 or 4 letters, example **'xyz'**.
-3. Rename the CSS file to reflect your theme **theme-xyz-leaflet-controls.css**.
+3. Rename the given CSS file to reflect your theme **theme-xyz-leaflet-controls.css**.
-4. Within the **theme-xyz-leaflet-controls.css** file, replace each and every existence of my Ancient Egypt theme **'egy'** with yours **'xyz'**.
+4. Within the **theme-xyz-leaflet-controls.css** file, replace any existence of my Ancient Egypt theme **'egy'** with yours **'xyz'**.
-5. Alter the links to the image files to link to your files.
+5. Alter the links to the image files in order to link to your files.
 6. Include your CSS file in the HTML file as shown above.
 7. Use the new CSS class names to create the **themeControls** within the \<script> section of your HTML file.

 ## Supported Leaflet Versions

 ## License

-This plugin is licensed under the MIT license, see the LICENSE file.
+This plugin is licensed under the GPL license, see the LICENSE file.